Poincar\'e theory for compact abelian one-dimensional solenoidal groups: The rotation element of a homeomorphism isotopic to a translation

 given by

 This allows to establish the more general definition:

-\begin{definition} If $f:\Ss\To \Ss$ is any homeomorphism which is isotopic to an irrational rotation by an elemente not in the base leaf, then the element $\rho_\mu(f) := \rho_\mu \in \Ss$ defined as above is the \emph{\textsf{rotation element}} associated to $f$ with respect to the measure $\mu$. \end{definition}
+\begin{definition} If $f:\Ss\To \Ss$ is any homeomorphism which is isotopic to a rotation by an element not in the base leaf, the element $\rho_\mu(f) := \rho_\mu \in \Ss$ defined as above is the \emph{\textsf{rotation element}} associated to $f$ with respect to the measure $\mu$. \end{definition}

 \begin{remark} If $f$ is isotopic to an irrational rotation $R_\alpha$ with $\alpha\notin \Ll_0$, then the rotation interval $I_f$ of $f$ can be identified with $I_f\subset \Ll_0 + \alpha$. \end{remark}